evhub/rabbit/README.md

-matrix			# Convert to or create matrix merge			# Merge containers num				# Convert to number perm			# Permutations proc			# Execute an interpreter command prod			# Product of items
+matrix			# Convert to or create matrix merge			# Merge containers num				# Convert to number paren			# Paren by index parens			# List of all parens perm			# Permutations proc			# Execute an interpreter command prod			# Product of items